spex-xray/spex-help/source/getstarted/install.rst

 `How to install Ubuntu in Windows 10 <https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0>`_

 In addition to the Ubuntu terminal, you also need a graphical X server.
-We recommend the XMING server.
+We recommend the `Vcxsrv server <https://sourceforge.net/projects/vcxsrv/>`_.
+Otherwise, the `XMING server <https://sourceforge.net/projects/xming/>`_ is an alternative.
 This will make sure that you can plot in SPEX.

 Install SPEX in the Ubuntu environment